Recovery

 For example, 59.5GB volume displayed in [Recovery Item:] is selected to restore to the unallocated space in disk 1 displayed at the bottom of the window.

-When overwriting to restore to an existing volume in a Linux boot environment, please make sure the target volume is unmounted.
+When overwriting to restore to an existing basic volume in a Linux boot environment, please make sure the target volume is unmounted.
 To unmount the target volume please go to [Utilities] - [Mount (Local)] and select the target volume to unmount.
+Since restoring a logical volume or restoring in extended size is not supported, please run Restore Disk task.

 Target Settings